-Sierra Designs’s Social Responsibility Program is based on a policy of ethical business principles and the American Rec Code of Conduct which seeks to improve working conditions and safeguard human rights in all factories throughout the world where our equipment and apparel are manufactured.
+Sierra Designs’s Social Responsibility Program is based on a policy of ethical business principles and the Exxel Outdoors Code of Conduct which seeks to improve working conditions and safeguard human rights in all factories throughout the world where our equipment and apparel are manufactured.

 Criteria forming the basis of our Code of Conduct include: